Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Where is Brazos able to lend?

-At this time, Brazos only lends in the state of Texas, to Texas residents.
+At this time, Brazos only lends in the state of Texas, to Texas residents who are attending eligible schools nationwide.

 If you’re not a Texas resident we can still help.